lumeland/lume.land/docs/core/remote-files.md

 JavaScript/TypeScript modules imported as `import foo from "./filename.ts"` are not managed by Lume reader, but you can use import maps for a similar behavior.

-### Asset processors

-Some processors like `SASS` don't allow customizing how to load imported resources, so they cannot use the Lume reader.
-For styles, only the `postcss` plugin supports remote files.
-And to bundle JavaScript use `esbuild`.